 I combine practices of painting, print, photography and video with archival and geographical research, to investigate overlooked structures in natural and man-made environments.
 I am fascinated by the passage of time and the ephemeral nature of the physical world.
 Architecture and geometry also inspire me, and my work navigates between the fleeting and the fixed.

-I have been working on an international project about vulnerable wetlands and climate change since 2018.
-I am particularly drawn to habitat edges—where land meets water, where freshwater meets the sea, and where nature collides with human activity.
+I have been working on an international project about vulnerable wetlands and climate change since 2018, beginning in the Thames Estuary.
+I since have expanded my research through grants, residencies and exhibitions in the US, UK and Germany.
+I am drawn to habitat edges—where land meets water, where freshwater meets the sea, and where nature collides with human activity.
 This work records both the beauty of fragile ecosystems and the impact of human presence.
-Using photographic documentation as a foundation, I create multi-media responses in print, video and installation.
-Through these works, I seek to engage audiences with the urgent environmental realities facing wetlands and watersheds, and to foster awareness of the climate threats that imperil them.

 She exhibited her project From Absorb to Zoom: An Alphabet of Actions in the Women’s Art Library, at Goldsmiths University of London in 2015.
 Her Tide Line Thames project investigated the river and its architecture between high and low tide lines, for London’s Totally Thames in 2016 and in 2017.
 Tide Line Thames culminated with a video installation in the Brunel Museum Thames Tunnel Shaft and with Tropical Thames, a digital print installation in Crossrail Place Roof Garden, commissioned by Canary Wharf Arts.